1.0 Introduction

 With Fortanix DSM now hosting the private key, import the corresponding certificate into the BIG-IP.
 Additionally, create a key resource pointing to the Fortanix DSM-hosted key.

-Log in to the BIG-IP management GUI and navigate to System → Certificate Management → SSL Certificate List → Import.
+Log in to the BIG-IP management UI and navigate to System → Certificate Management → SSL Certificate List → Import.

 Select Certificate as Import Type and enter a name.